Shahbaz skips appearance before NAB

 LAHORE: Pakistan Muslim League-Nawaz President Shahbaz Sharif Monday skipped his appearance before National Accountability Bureau (NAB) regarding an inquiry into Punjab Power Development Company (PPDC).

-Moreover, Shahbaz Sharif’s son-in-law, Ali Imran Yousaf, is also facing National Accountability Bureau corruption inquiries in both PPDC and Punjab Saaf Pani Company scam.
+Moreover, Shahbaz Sharif’s son-in-law, Ali Imran Yousaf, is also facing NAB corruption inquiries in both PPDC and Punjab Saaf Pani Company scam.

-Moayyed Jafri adds: Shahbaz Sharif told various public gatherings in NA-132 Lahore constituency on Monday that July-25 would be the day of the PML-N victory.
-It would be the day when the people of Pakistan would get free their Quaid Nawaz Sharif through the power of their vote, he added.

 LAHORE: Pakistan Muslim League-Nawaz President Shahbaz Sharif Monday skipped his appearance before National Accountability Bureau (NAB) regarding an inquiry into Punjab Power Development Company (PPDC).

-Moreover, Shahbaz Sharif’s son-in-law, Ali Imran Yousaf, is also facing National Accountability Bureau corruption inquiries in both PPDC and Punjab Saaf Pani Company scam.
+Moreover, Shahbaz Sharif’s son-in-law, Ali Imran Yousaf, is also facing NAB corruption inquiries in both PPDC and Punjab Saaf Pani Company scam.

-Moayyed Jafri adds: Shahbaz Sharif told various public gatherings in NA-132 Lahore constituency on Monday that July-25 would be the day of the PML-N victory.
-It would be the day when the people of Pakistan would get free their Quaid Nawaz Sharif through the power of their vote, he added.

 Comments